 These days, it can feel like there are dogs everywhere you turn.
 About 44% percent of households in the U.S. own a pet, and 62 million of those pets are dogs.
 This statistic has resulted in an attitude shift.
 More and more public places are being deemed appropriate for pets — including the workplace.

 But before you decide to take your four-legged friend to work with you, here’s a list of pros and cons to consider.

 The Benefits of Having Dogs in the Workplace

-Promotes positive interaction: Pets can be a point of common interest and can get co-workers talking to each in a friendly way.
+- Promotes positive interaction: Pets can be a point of common interest and can get co-workers talking to each other in a friendly way.